CambriaSolutions/wordpress-chatframe-plugin/README.md

 5. Then our plugin fires the `wp_enqueue_scripts`, which enqueues items that are meant to appear on the front end.

-6. The plugin then checks to see if the current page is part of our array of white-listed pages.
-These can be modified in the `public/class-cambria-chatframe-public.php` file in the `$acceptedPathArray` array.
+6. The plugin then checks to see if the current page contains part of our array of white-listed pages.
+These can be modified in the `white-listed-pages.php` file in the `$acceptedPathArray` array.

 7. If the current page is part of the array, our plugin scans the `/app/build/static/js/` folder, and calls `wp_enqueue_script` for each which registers and enqueues the included js files.